emqx/blog/en/202212/mqttx-newsletter-202211.md

 To read a configuration file, use the `--config` parameter and the path to the configuration file when running a command.

-> Note: The MQTT X CLI supports both JSON and YAML, but when using the `-save` parameter, you need to specify the file format, such as `-save mqttx-cli-config.json` or `-save mqttx-cli-config.yaml`.
+> Note: The MQTTX CLI supports both JSON and YAML, but when using the `-save` parameter, you need to specify the file format, such as `-save mqttx-cli-config.json` or `-save mqttx-cli-config.yaml`.

 ![Support saving and reading local configuration files](https://assets.emqx.com/images/12d71f645eea052ad96ec67c8ffc29cd.png)

 ### Support specifying message format

-In previous versions, MQTT X CLI only supported String messages.
+In previous versions, MQTTX CLI only supported String messages.
 If users sent messages with hex type, there were problems converting them to string.
-Therefore, in v1.91, MQTT X CLI add a feature for converting the message format so that users can specify the format of incoming messages.
+Therefore, in v1.91, MQTTX CLI add a feature for converting the message format so that users can specify the format of incoming messages.

 The following formats are supported: